 (3) All organisations will be able to submit matters for inclusion on the agenda for meetings;

-(4) Meetings will be held normally on a quarterly basis, or at the request of the Joint Chairs (or Secretaries if local arrangements allow);
+(4) Meetings will be held every 4 months, or at the request of the Joint Chairs (or Secretaries if local arrangements allow);

 (5) Members may send substitutes to meetings and additional members may be co-opted when necessary; and

 (6) The Area RAUCs may set up working parties and sub-groups to work on particular subjects.

 (7)The Area RAUCs will elect their 3 local road works authority representatives to attend RAUC(S).

 Meetings in each area every 4 months

 To co-ordinate works on roads to minimise inconvenience to road users, involving: `

 (a)consideration of both road works authorities' and undertakers' specific major projects;